 A Note on Links: Any links to games published on any store front Hosted Games uses should conform to those store’s standards.
-Generally, this means that links cannot lead to a location where the game is listed as purchasable on a list other store fronts.
-The only exception to this is that games published by Choice of Games or Hosted Games may link to the web version of the game (such links will be set up to redirect to the appropriate store front if launched from a supported device or from inside a game).
+Generally, this means that links cannot lead to a location where the game is listed as purchasable on other store fronts.
+The only exception to this is that games published by Choice of Games or Hosted Games may link to the web version of the game (such links will be set up to redirect to the appropriate store front if launched from a supported device, or from inside a Steam app).
 Links may be removed to conform to app store requirements on external links.
 (Links in game should conform to the same standard.)

 A Note on Names: We are aware that people may use multiple names for many different reasons, and as such we don’t specifically ask for any name other than what should be use in crediting.
-This means that, whether you want to use a different name to maintain your privacy, to use the name you are in the process of changing to, or you just want to use a pen name, that should be the name listed here (or in the
+This means that, whether someone wants to use a different name to maintain their privacy, to use the name they are in the process of changing to, or just want to use a pen name or pseudonym, that should be the name listed here (or in the

-*author line in the game for the author).
-(Notably, the only exception to this is that we will require a legal name for tax documents, and contract, but that will be the extent of the use of that name if it differs from the name to be credited to.)
+*author line in the game for you, the author).
+(Notably, the only exception to this is that we will require a legal name for tax documents, and the contract, but outside of where legally required that will be the extent of the use of that name if it differs from the name to be credited to.)

 Website (optional): This should generally be a personal site.
 That said, anywhere you’re most likely to engage with fans (such as Facebook, Twitter, or other social media) is also an option.